 The Ken-Rock Community Center began as a Junior League project over 80 years ago.
 With the help of experienced staff and dedicated volunteers.
 Ken-Rock has grown into an established center.
-Ken-Rock’s mission of “People Enjoying Positive Opportunities” has been realized by quality recreational social service and educational programs provided to citizens of all ages.
+Ken-Rock’s mission of “People Enjoying Positive Opportunities in Recreation, Education & Social Services has been realized by quality recreational social service and educational programs provided to citizens of all ages.

 1930 – Junior League of Rockford’s first service project was construction of 4-room building at 2905 Bildahl Street